The aftermath of the 2008 financial crisis saw the emergence of a new phenomenon: Bitcoin.

 Against this economic background, Satoshi Nakamoto introduced a new trading system made possible by cryptographically produced currencies.
 The financial crisis raised one of the problems associated with the traditional banking system and the potential consequences of sole reliance on this method of finance.

 Cryptocurrencies offered the possibility to transact without a centralised system and arguably improved levels of risk and transparency.
 And in doing so, they are subject to a range of unique and nuanced areas of cryptocurrency law.

 The term cryptocurrency includes cryptocurrency coins and tokens.

 A cryptocurrency coin, the most recognisable of which is Bitcoin, is designed to act as traditional money to purchase goods and services even if it does not respond to the universal criteria of currency.

-Tokens can be described as a financial technology which can perform different functionality.
-For instance a utility token gives holders access to specific rights and privileges such as use or access rights to a building or a service while a security token represents ownership or interest associated with an underlying asset.
+Tokens can be described as a financial technology that can perform different functionality.
+For instance, a utility token gives holders access to specific rights and privileges such as use or access rights to a building or a service, while a security token represents ownership or interest associated with an underlying asset.

-Ellis Jones’ Banking & Finance Litigation solicitors have specialist knowledge and expertise across a broad range of areas.
-We act for a broad range of individual and commercial clients in finance related matters.
-If you feel you need any advice on cryptocurrency please contact either William Fox Bregman, Paul Kanolik or William Dooley in our Banking and Financial Litigation team by calling 01202 057733.
+If you feel you need any advice on cryptocurrency please contact either William Fox Bregman or Paul Kanolik in our Banking and Financial Litigation team by calling 01202 057733.
 Alternatively, please email us at email@example.com.

 How can we help?